bbaattaahh/okiti_cnt_to_cnt/README.md

 If you don't need the original cnt file just give your cnt file name to the function.

-If you want to preserve the original file specify the "new_file_name' argument as well.
+If you want to preserve the original file specify the _new_file_name_ argument as well.

-If the input a valid cnt file the function will return
+If the input is a valid cnt file the function will return false value.

 ## Description